Upper Generalization Bounds for Neural Oscillators

-In this numerical study, the mapping from $U_{\text{e}}(t)$ to the response $X_5(t)$ and that from $U_{\text{e}}(t)$ to the extreme value process $E_{X_5}(t) = \max_{\tau \in \left[0, t\right]}\left|X_5(\tau)\right|$ of $X_{5}(t)$ are learned using the neural oscillator with simulated sample pairs.
-For learning the mapping from $U_{\text{e}}(t)$ to $X_5(t)$, $5 \times 10^4$ independent discrete-time samples $U_{\text{e},l}(t_i)$ of $U_{\text{e}}(t)$ over a time interval $[0, 10]$ are simulated, where $i = 0, 1, 2, \dots, 999$ and $l = 1, 2, \dots, 5 \times 10^4$.
+For learning the mapping from $U_{\text{e}}(t)$ to $X_5(t)$, $5 \times 10^4$ independent discrete-time samples $U_{\text{e},l}(t_i)$ of $U_{\text{e}}(t)$ over a time interval $[0, 10]$ seconds are simulated, where $i = 0, 1, 2, \dots, 999$ and $l = 1, 2, \dots, 5 \times 10^4$.
 Their induced $5\times10^4$ samples $X_{5,l}(t_i)$ of $X_5(t)$ are computed by numerically solving the ODE in Eq.~\eqref{eq:4.1}. $\itGamma(\cdot)$ and $\itPi(\cdot)$ in Eq.~\eqref{eq:2.1} are one-hidden layer MLPs.
 Their activation functions are $\sigma_{\mathrm{ReLU}}(\cdot)$.
 The widths of input, hidden, and output layers of $\itGamma(\cdot)$ are 21, 40, and 10, respectively.
-The widths of input, hidden, and output layers of $\itPi(\cdot)$ are 15, 20, and 10, respectively.
-Six sets of randomly selected training and validation samples are employed to train the neural oscillator with the loss function $\hat\ell_{\lambda_L}$ in Eq.~\eqref{eq:c3}, both with ($\lambda_L = 0.003$) and without ($\lambda_L = 0$) the parameter-norm constraint.
-The six datasets respectively contain (i) 100 training and 20 validation samples, (ii) 200 training and 50 validation samples, (iii) 400 training and 100 validation samples, (iv) 800 training and 200 validation samples, (v) 1600 training and 400 validation samples, and (vi) 3200 training and 800 validation samples.
-All training phases consist of 1000 epochs, each containing 32 batches with a batch size of 100.
-For each training phase of the six datasets, the initial learning rate is set to 0.01, with a decay period of 100 epochs and a decay factor of 0.965.
+The widths of input, hidden, and output layers of $\itPi(\cdot)$ are 12, 20, and 1, respectively.
+Four independent sets of randomly selected training and validation samples are employed to train the neural oscillator with the loss function $\hat\ell_{\lambda_L}$ in Eq.~\eqref{eq:c3}, both with ($\lambda_L = 0.002$) and without ($\lambda_L = 0$) the parameter-norm constraint.
+Each of the four sets consists of six datasets, which respectively contain (i) 100 training and 20 validation samples, (ii) 200 training and 50 validation samples, (iii) 400 training and 100 validation samples, (iv) 800 training and 200 validation samples, (v) 1600 training and 400 validation samples, and (vi) 3200 training and 800 validation samples.
+All training phases consist of 2000 epochs, each epoch contains 32 batches with a batch size of 100.
+For each training phase, the initial learning rate is set to 0.01, with a decay period of 100 epochs and a decay factor of 0.965.
 A gradient-norm clipping strategy \citep{pascanu2013difficulty} with a threshold of 1 is applied to all MLPs to prevent gradient explosion. $\itGamma(\cdot)$ and $\itPi(\cdot)$ are initialized using identical random seeds to ensure consistent initialization across experiments.
-The neural oscillator network achieving the smallest training loss is selected as the final model.
+In each training phase, the neural oscillator network achieving the smallest training loss is selected as the final model.